Borgor-Chefs/CompTIA-Notes/networking/Addressing/IP Address.md

 This is the IP address of your [[Router]] and it must be on the same [[#Subnet (Mask)|subnet]] as your computer.
 This is what allows you to communicate outside of your local subnet.

+>This is generally either the first possible IP address on your subnet or the last possible IP address.
+>E.g., 10.0.0.1 or 10.255.255.254

 ### Virtual IP Address (VIP)

 This isn't associated with a [[Network Interface Card|physical network adaptor]] but rather a virtual machine or an internal [[Router]] address.